akosiMiranda/appdev/README.md

-Myu favorite games is call of duty
+My favorite games is call of duty